jakezhn/QuintShop/README.md

   - `UserRegister.vue`: Handles new user registrations.

 - **Product Management:**
-  - `ViewProductList.vue`: Displays a list of products available for purchase.
+  - `ViewProductList.vue`: Displays a list of products available for purchase, enable search for products by name.
   - `ViewProductDetail.vue`: Provides detailed views of individual products, including descriptions, prices, and other relevant details.

 - **Order Management:**